 My research concerns biosphere-atmosphere interactions and focuses on improving our quantitative understanding of how the microscopic biological processes governing the exchange of carbon and water in leaves and soils (e.g. photosynthesis, respiration, methanogenesis) manifest at the ecosystem scale over hours, days, seasons, and years.
 These processes have a strong influence on the trajectory of climate change through feedbacks between atmospheric composition and the behaviors of forests, wetlands, and other ecosystems.
 My work includes the development and implementation of methods for measuring these processes (e.g. stable isotope flux measurements), fieldwork, the analysis of long-term datasets, and the construction of numerical models.
 For example, at a temperate forest in New England, I have been making laser-spectroscopic measurements of CO2 isotope fluxes since 2011 and using those measurements to independently estimate ecosystem-scale photosynthesis and respiration.
 At an arctic wetland in Sweden, I helped establish similar measurements of methane isotope fluxes in order to link methane production pathways to microbial ecology as permafrost thaws.
 At each site, I have been building numerical models of gas and energy transport to mechanistically link the leaf, root, and microbial processes to the three-dimensional ecosystem.

-Moira Hough (PhD student)
+Moira Hough (PhD candidate)